Q. Who started South Dakota News Watch and why?

 Q. How is this organization funded?

-Q. Who will produce the content?
+Q. Who produces the content?

-Q. How often will content be available?
+Q. How often is new content available?

 Q. Who’s on the board of South Dakota News Watch?

-Q. How will stories be selected?
+Q. How are stories be selected?

 Q. How can I find out more about South Dakota News Watch?